-Although a claimant need not provide courts with "objective evidence of pain," she must (reasonably enough) provide "objective evidence of a medical condition that could cause the pain alleged."
+medical condition which could cause the pain alleged."
 Yet, if current descriptions of pain chronification mechanisms are accurate, then much chronic pain will occur in the absence of any separate or distinct "condition" that "produce[s] the pain," other than the chronic pain condition itself.
-At least as currently discernible by medical science, there may be no no obvious anatomical abnormality, no peripheral smoking gun.
+At least as currently discernible by medical science, there may be no obvious anatomical abnormality, no peripheral smoking gun.

-It sounds circular to say that pain is the symptom of the disease of pain, which reasonably can be expected to produce pain!
+It sounds circular to say that pain is the symptom of the disease of pain, which reasonably can be expected to produce pain.
 But the appearance of circularity is merely semantic.
 It disappears if the relationship between the experience of pain and the condition giving rise to it is reconceptualized like this: Chronic pain may be produced and maintained by neurological alterations, which modify the brain's functional patterns and structure.
-This type of central nervous system sensitization may arise in conjunction with a peripheral injury or disease, it may endure after a peripheral injury heals, or it may arise in the absence of any peripheral cause, as with primary headache syndromes.
-123
+This type of central nervous system sensitization may arise in conjunction with a peripheral injury or disease; it may endure after a peripheral injury heals; or it may arise in the absence of any peripheral cause, as with primary headache syndromes.

-To bring the regulations in line with the current state of medical knowledge about pain chronification, 20 C.F.R. §§ 416.929(b) and 404.1529(b) should be amended to recognize that chronic pain can persist after an initial trauma, injury, or disease has
+To bring the regulations in line with the current state of medical knowledge about pain chronification, 20 C.F.R. §§ 416.929(b) and 404.1529(b) should be amended to recognize that chronic pain can persist after an initial trauma, injury, or disease has actually or apparently resolved.
+There are several ways that this amendment could be implemented.
+I suggest that the language of the regulations be amended to read: "objective evidence of a medical condition, including chronic pain conditions, that could cause the pain alleged ...."
+This language would incorporate into the regulations the reality that chronic pain is a medical condition-a neurological disorder of diverse etiology but fairly uniform mechanism-characterized by abnormal activation of areas of the brain related to pain perception and generally independent of any peripheral input.